 Incorrect: She said she’d prefer to work hard to learn English than failing her exam.

 Correct: She said she’d prefer to work hard to learn English than fail her exam.

 Why?
 Once again, we can see how different items in a sentence must be presented as parallels – ie with the same structure.
 With paired words we often see “and,” “either,” “rather,” and so on, used to join words or phrases.
 Make sure that these are the same; for example, in the first instance we needed two adjectives, and in the second we needed the verb tenses to be the same.

 For some great examples, visit Grammar Bytes.
-They have a good test for you to make sure you fully understand how to recognize and fix faulty parallelism.
+They have a good test for you to make sure you fully understand how to recognise and fix faulty parallelism.

-Of course, like I said, there is no cheating the system – if all you know how to do is make your writing parallel and punctuated, it doesn’t help.
-But it is a huge boost to your armory of English language skills and will be a pleasant surprise for the examiner.
+Of course, as I said, there is no cheating the system – if all you know how to do is make your writing parallel and punctuated, it doesn’t help.
+But it is a huge boost to your armoury of English language skills and will be a pleasant surprise for the examiner.